ucsb-dreamlab/data-wrangling-examples/worldcat-api/README.md

 This example includes bash scripts that use `curl` and `jq` to download and process bibliographic data from OCLC's [WorldCat Search API](https://developer.api.oclc.org/wcv2).
-OCLC's API is not publicly accessible.
-To use these scripts, you will need an API key
+OCLC's API is not publicly accessible, so you will need an API key to use the scripts.

 ## Setup

-The bash scripts require `curl` and `jq`.
+The bash scripts use `curl` and `jq`.
 These programs should be installed and accessible on your PATH.
 In addition, you should set two environment variables with your OCLC API id and secret: